2Cautions in the Use of Aids to Navigation

 (b)Distance from a fog signal should not be judged by the power of the sound.
 Under certain atmospheric conditions, the sound may be lost at a very short distance from the signal.
 These conditions may vary within a very short period of time.
 Mariners should not assume that a fog signal is not in operation because they do not hear it, even when in close proximity.

-17.Visual aids to navigation provided by the Canadian Coast Guard are for the purpose of assisting marine navigation.
-Hunters, snowmobilers and ice fishers are cautioned that aids to navigation installed for marine navigation purposes cannot be relied upon after the closing of the marine navigation season.
+16.Visual aids to navigation provided by the Canadian Coast Guard are for the purpose of assisting marine navigation.
+Hunters, snowmobilers and ice fishers are cautioned that aids to navigation installed for marine navigation purposes cannot be relied upon after the close of the marine navigation season.
 Such aids may stop operating without warning and will not be re-commissioned by the Canadian Coast Guard until the next opening of marine navigation season.

-18.Mariners should be aware of the type of AIS aid to navigation they are using.
+17.Mariners should be aware of the type of AIS aid to navigation they are using.
 Physical AIS aids are broadcast from a traditional aid, so their actual positions are reported, and they may be flagged as off position.
 Virtual AIS aids are broadcast from remote stations, and there are no associated traditional aids at their broadcast position.
 A Synthetic (Predicted) AIS aid is broadcast from a remote station as a signal placed over the position of a traditional fixed aid and its position will remain static if the associated aid is moved, damaged, or destroyed.
 AIS aid to navigation types may be differentiated by their information displays.

 Continuous Improvement